24ep/studio/README.md

-# CandiTrack - Applicant Tracking System (Next.js Prototype)
+# NCC Candidate Management - Applicant Tracking System (Next.js Prototype)

-This is a Next.js application prototype for CandiTrack, an Applicant Tracking System, built with Firebase Studio.
+This is a Next.js application prototype for NCC Candidate Management, an Applicant Tracking System, built with Firebase Studio.

 ## Features